Haichuan-Yang/Wesoft-research-group/content/home/welcome.md

   background:
     image: ""
 ---
 <br>

-The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **WeAI Research Group** has been a dynamic junior group for Artificial Intelligence research, teaching, and practice since its founding in 2023.
+Our current research interests include nature-inspired technologies, machine learning, and neural networks for real-world applications.